Eucharistic theology: Eastern Orthodox Church

 Communion is given only to baptized, chrismated Orthodox Christians who have prepared by fasting, prayer, and confession (different rules apply for children, elderly, sick, pregnant, etc. and are determined on a case-by-case basis by parish priests).
 The priest administers the Gifts with a spoon directly into the recipient's mouth from the chalice.
 From baptism, young infants and children are carried to the chalice to receive Holy Communion.

 The holy gifts reserved for the Liturgy of the Presanctified Gifts or communion of the sick are specially consecrated as needed, especially on Holy Thursday.
 They are kept in an elaborately decorated tabernacle, a container on the altar often in the shape of a church or of a dove.
 Generally, Eastern Christians do not adore the consecrated bread outside the Liturgy itself.
 However, they prostrate to the ground during the transfer of the Holy Gifts during the Presanctified Liturgy (the "Entrance"), as a sign of utmost reverence.
 After the Eucharist has been given to the congregation, the priest or the deacon has to consume the Holy Gifts that are left.

 The most perfect expression of the Eucharistic unity of the Eastern churches is considered to be found in the Hierarchical Divine Liturgy (a liturgy at which a bishop is the chief celebrant), as, following the writings of Ignatius of Antioch, the church is considered to be fully present in the presence of a bishop surrounded by clergy and members of the congregation.

+Lutheran Churches

+Lutherans believe that the body and blood of Jesus are "truly and substantially present in, with and under the forms" of consecrated bread and wine (the elements), so that communicants eat and drink both the elements and the true body and blood of Jesus himself in the Sacrament of the Eucharist whether they are believers or unbelievers.An Explanation of Luther's Small Catechism (Lutheran Church–Missouri Synod), question 296) The Lutheran doctrine of the real presence is also known as the sacramental union.Weimar Ausgabe 26, 442; Luther's Works 37, 299–300.
+This theology was first formally and publicly confessed in the Wittenberg Concord.
+The Lutheran view has erroneously been called "consubstantiation", and Lutheran theologians reject the use of this term as it creates confusion with an earlier doctrine of the same name.
+Lutherans use the term "in, with and under the forms of consecrated bread and wine" and "sacramental union" to distinguish their understanding of the Eucharist from those of the Reformed and other traditions.